git-truck/git-truck/README.md

 ![interface-img](https://user-images.githubusercontent.com/55390848/161504380-7f9715cc-8b06-4cd3-b9f0-1221388f3a52.PNG)

+Git Truck displays folders as transparent elements, with a small border, and files as colored elements.
+If you hover over a file, a tooltip will be displayed near your mouse, informing you about the files name, and what its color means.

+1. Displays global information about the repository and the analyzed data.
+This is also where you can force a run of the analyzer.
+2. These are the visualization options.
+Here you control how the visualization looks, and what metric is mapped to the colors.
+3. The search bar allows you to search for specific elements.
+Type in what name you are searching for, and anything that matches will be highlighted. `Ctrl+F` will move your cursor here.
+4. Shows you where you are looking in the folder structure.
+Clicking on a name, will navigate back to that folder.
+5. If you click on a file or a folder, this menu shows up to display detailed information about the clicked element.
+Note that clicking a folder, will also navigate to that folder.
+6. This is the legend, it informs you about what all the colors mean.

 ## [I got an error or I want to give feedback, what do i do?](#i-got-an-error-what-do-i-do)
 Please open an issue [here](https://github.com/git-truck/git-truck/issues) where you describe your problem.
 Please include git version, node version, npm version, operating system, and an image of the problem would be great too!